 The RC takes up reduced cytochrome c_2 , oxidized quinones, and protons from the outside of the vesicle and produces oxidized c_2 and quinol (QH2).
-To model steady state conditions the three input pools are set to infinite volume.
-Then the turnover of the RC can be directly observed from the increase of the particle numbers in the output pools (this works because the unbinding reactions are insensitive to the product concentrations).
-Such a setup is defined in the configuration file oneRC.ves.
+To model steady state conditions, the three input pools are set to infinite.
+Then the turnover of the RC can be directly observed from the increase of the particle numbers in the output pools (this works because the unbinding reactions are insensitive to the product concentrations, i.e., product rebinding is ignored in the model.
+Such a setup is defined in the configuration file oneRC.ves with the optimized kinetic parameters for the LHC and the two RCs.
 A simulation of this setup for 100 seconds at a time step of 10 μ s reveals that the two RCs can oxidize about 2500 cytochrome c_2 in 100 seconds, i.e. that one RC has a turnover of about 12.5 c_2 per second.

 Now reduce for example the unbinding rate of the reduced QH2 by a factor of ten or hundred and re-run the simulation.
 This will result in turnovers of about 7.5 and 1.5 oxidized c_2 per second per RC.
 For a more thoroughly sampled characteristic we can again use a script which modifies the setup file and runs the simulation.
 Have a look at miniScan.sh.
-It uses another script confFile-variator.pl to create a modified copy (fish.ves) with-in this case-parameter 10 replaced by a sequence of values.
+It uses another script confFile-variator.pl to create a modified copy (fish.ves) with-in this case-the tenth parameter of the RC replaced by a new value.
 The values of this sequence were chosen to be equidistant on a logarithmic scale.
 Run the script miniScan.sh and save the output: